Fdom92/ionic-fullstack-app-seed/README.md

 	1. Run npm install to install server dependencies.
     2. Run mongod in a separate shell to keep an instance of the MongoDB Daemon running.
+    3. Open a browser and got to localhost:8080 to see your API.